Did you know?

 The South African War, which included the Orange Free State, was one of Britain's longest and most expensive wars.

-In the 1800s, the notorious Zulu chief Mzilikazi rampaged through the region, all but wiping out the indigenous tribes that inhabited the area.
+In the 1800s, the notorious Zulu chief Mzilikazi rampaged through the region, all but wiping out the indigenous peoples that inhabited the area.

-These settlers also clashed with Mzilikazi, but the infamous Zulu chief was later defeated and fled north.
-The Dutch, German and French settlers who established themselves as a 'tribe' known as the Afrikaners, and many of whom established themselves as farmers or 'Boers', attempted to establish an independent republican government, but struggles with the invading British armies put paid to this.
+These settlers clashed with Mzilikazi, but the infamous Zulu chief was later defeated and fled north.
+The Dutch, German and French settlers who established themselves as Afrikaners, and many of whom established themselves as farmers, or 'Boers', attempted to establish an independent republican government, but struggles with the invading British armies put paid to this.

 The region's troubles were far from over.
-The Afrikaners clashed further with local tribes and then took up arms against the British in the South African War.
-This bloodiest of wars raged unabated for 3 years, ending on 31 May 1902 with the signing of the Peace of Vereeniging, which placed the Orange Free State (and South African Republic) under British rule.
+The Afrikaners clashed further with local indigenous peoples and then took up arms against the British in the South African War.
+This bloodiest of wars raged unabated for three years, ending on 31 May 1902 with the signing of the Treaty of Vereeniging, which placed the Orange Free State (and South African Republic) under British rule.